 UIC Orthopedic Residency Overview

 The PGY-1 orthopedic residency year is divided into 13, four week blocks.
 Six months are spent on the orthopedic services at UIC and Lutheran, and one month is spent working with our PM&R doctors while also spending time mastering splint and cast applications in our cast room at University of Illinois Hospital.
-The remaining six are spent on the off-service rotations of Emergency Medicine, General Surgery Trauma, Surgical Intensive Care Unit, Radiology, Plastic Surgery.
+The remaining six are spent on the off-service rotations of Anesthesia, General Surgery Trauma, Surgical Intensive Care Unit, Radiology, Plastic Surgery.
 One month is designated a vacation month.

 The PGY-2 through PGY-5 years are divided in to seven, seven to eight week blocks spent entirely on orthopedic services between our five hospital sites.
 Approximately 30% of rotations are spent on a Trauma service, 15% on Adult Reconstruction, and the remainder split evenly between other subspecialties.
 An example schedule is on the right.